-- ➤ All of Z, Q, R and C are commutative rings with identity (with the number 1 as the identity). - Note in NOT a ring for the usual addition and multiplication.
+- All of Z, Q, R and C are commutative rings with identity (with the number 1 as the identity). - ➤ N is NOT a ring for the usual addition and multiplication.
 These are binary operations and we do have a zero element, namely 0, so axiom holds.
-However (existence of additive inverses) fails: there is no $n \in \mathbb{N}$ for which 1+n=0, for example. - \triangleright Note: Polynomials, with real coefficients, form a commutative ring with identity under the usual addition and multiplication; we denote this by R[x].
+However (existence of additive inverses) fails: there is no n ∈ N for which 1+n=0, for example. - Note: Polynomials, with real coefficients, form a commutative ring with identity under the usual addition and multiplication; we denote this by R[x].